St. Tammany Periodontics & Implants

 Periodontal maintenance is an important part of protecting your oral health after dental implant surgery.
 To keep your dental implants functioning, you need healthy gums.
 St. Tammany Periodontics & Implants in Covington and Slidell, Louisiana, makes it easy to get a deep teeth cleaning.
-Caesar Sweidan, DDS, and the specially trained periodontal maintenance dental hygienist help you restore your oral health and lower your risk of gum disease and bone loss long-term.
+Caesar Sweidan, DDS, Laura Smith, DDS, and the specially trained periodontal maintenance dental hygienist help you restore your oral health and lower your risk of gum disease and bone loss long-term.
 Call the office and consult with a friendly staff member or request an appointment online.

 Periodontal maintenance is a special type of teeth cleaning performed by a specially trained dental hygienist at St. Tammany Periodontics & Implants.
 Periodontal maintenance offers a more in-depth cleaning than a standard teeth cleaning.